 The technical complexity and regulations relating to noise and vibration of machinery and ships demand the latest technology

 Vibration and noise form a very specific and complex engineering discipline and may be decisive in numerous industrial areas and for the reduction of underwater noise in oceans.
 Involvement of a company specializing in these types of measurements is critical for players in this field.
 For industrial rotating machinery, the correct interpretation and analysis of the vibration measurements, in combination with other inspection, monitoring and control techniques, allows faults to be identified early on, reducing the cost of maintenance and repairs.
-Of concern to underwater noise and internal comfort, in addition to the environment, health and future of numerous species, is the health of crews and the vessels themselves.
-Sailing in a noisy ship can be harmful and noise can often be an indication on-board vibration problems that can lead to equipment and system damage.
+Reducing underwater noise is critical not only for internal comfort, the environment and the future of numerous species, but also for the health of crews and the vessel itself.
+Sailing in a noisy ship can be harmful and noise can often be an indication of on-board vibration problems that can lead to equipment and system damage.

 TSI engineering combines the products of sound and vibration experts, Hottinger Brüel & Kjær, with its knowledge of on-board machinery, dynamics, acoustics and structures to facilitate the successful operation and maintenance of machinery and vessels.
 Concerning underwater noise, European regulations are devoting increasing attention to requiring very specialized systems that respond not only to the technical challenges but also to the current regulations.
 In this context, turning to a technology expert such as HBK guarantees success.

 In the field of underwater noise, where measurement procedures and their standardization are surrounded by some uncertainty, HBK equipment provides reliable data on sound pressure levels, the spectral power density by unit of bandwidth and transmission loss, among other variables.
 All this is only possible with the use of cutting-edge technology.